In order to apply for positions, please LOGIN HERE with your UCSB NetID

 Chair(s) Emails: as-tsatreasurer@ucsb.edu

-Duties and powers of Chair and Co-Chair:
+Duties and powers of the Chair:

 1) Schedule, attend and oversee all weekly meetings of the Committee, or send a proxy when unable to attend.